Feldwebel: Reichswehr and Wehrmacht

 Feldwebel and above were Unteroffiziere mit Portepee (Senior NCOs); Unterfeldwebel and Unteroffiziere were Unteroffiziere ohne Portepee (Junior NCOs).
 In 1921, the rank of Sergeant was renamed Unterfeldwebel.
 Unterfeldwebels did duty as squad/section leaders.

 The Stabsfeldwebel rank was reserved for those who had enlisted for 25 year terms of service in the pre-war German military and those who were enlisted for shorter terms were not eligible to hold this rank.

 The appointment of Hauptfeldwebel (Company sergeant major/First sergeant) could be held by Stabsfeldwebels or Oberfeldwebels only.
 NCOs of a lower rank (Feldwebel, Unterfeldwebel, Unteroffizier) holding this position were titled Hauptfeldwebeldiensttuer (i.e. acting Hauptfeldwebel).

-Rank insignia Wehrmacht until 1945
+Rank insignia (1935–1945)

 In the German Wehrmacht Unteroffiziere ohne Portepee and Unteroffiziere mit Portepee were rank insignia as follows.